 Interlibrary loan (ILL) is the borrowing and lending of materials between libraries.
 If the Glendale Public Library does not have the material you need, we can attempt to get it for you through the ILL system.
 We will try to find a library that has the material and ask that library to loan it to us so we can loan it to you.

-Who can use Interlibrary Loan (ILL)?
+Who can use interlibrary loan (ILL)?

-Where can I place a request, and what does it cost?
+Where can I place a request?

-- You may print and complete an Interlibrary Loan Request Form and submit it to one of the Reference Desks at any of our library locations; or
+- You may request an interlibrary loan at one of the Public Service Desks at any of our library locations; or

 We make every effort to fill your request.
 However, we may be unable to obtain your material because no participating library has purchased it, because the material is in heavy demand at all participating libraries, because the material is rare or is a limited edition, or because the material is a reference work and cannot be borrowed via ILL.